thePrintLabs/pressroom/readme.txt

 - be packaged for the Adobe DPS HTML importer (*)
 - published as a Json stream (*)

-Suitable for books, magazines, newspapers or just to manage your static websites and release your blog to multiple channels.
+Suitable for magazines, newspapers or just to manage your static websites and release your blog to multiple channels.
 PressRoom is being developed around a vision for digital publishing that we see growing and struggling with the available technologies.

 (*) not yet ready for public distribution.